 Cocktail parties are usually fancy events, where guests stand enjoying hors-d’oeuvre, and the host has spent hours planning something elaborate for guests.

-This is why it’s crucial to serve certain types of food items at an apero party.
 Good food and dishes that you can put out ahead of time that can be eaten at room temperature.

-If it’s more of an upscale apero, choose fancier and better quality: a giant charcuterie board with saucisson, paté,
+If it’s more of an upscale apero, choose fancier and better quality:

 AN APERO CAN BE IMPROVISED OR IMPROMPTU: Cocktail parties cannot.

 Apero time can be as fancy as you want for special occasions and get-togethers.
 But more often than not, apero time is usually very low-key and not fancy at all.
-Can you imagine having a fancy apero every week?

 It’s too much work to do so often.